-The National Oceanic and Atmospheric Administration (NOAA) and the United States Lifesaving Association (USLA) suggest trying to swim parallel to the shore and out of the current.
+Rip currents are often narrow, and the National Oceanic and Atmospheric Administration (NOAA) and the USLA suggest trying to swim parallel to the shore and out of the current.
 Once you've gotten out of the current, you can begin swimming back to shore.

-If neither of these options seems to be working for you, continue treading water and try to get the attention of someone on shore, hopefully a lifeguard.
+If swimming doesn't seem to be working for you, conserve your energy by floating or treading water and try to get the attention of someone on shore, hopefully a lifeguard.

 And if you see someone who is caught in a rip current, don't become a victim yourself, the USLA warns.

 The USLA suggests that you:

 - Get help from a lifeguard.